-NUTR-681 Nutrition Field Practicum (2 Credits)
+NUTR-681 Professional Practice in Food Service Management (2 Credits)

 Thirteen hours supervised practice per week.
 Supervised practice with a program director or department manager in a non-commercial foodservice operation or food-related business.
 Students will be engaged in management projects.
 Prerequisites: 341 or 541, 370 or 570.